18F/18f.gsa.gov/_posts/2015-02-27-making-procurement-easier-some-questions-for-developer-kaitlin-devine.md

 - Greg Boone
 - Elaine Kamlley
 - Melody Kramer
-excerpt: "We recently sat down with developer Kaitlin Devine and asked her a few questions about government procurement.
-Devine has been working on a project to make the procurement process a lot more efficient within GSA."
+excerpt: "We recently sat down with developer Kaitlin Devine and asked her a few questions about Discovery, a new product designed to make government procurement more efficient."
-description: "We recently sat down with developer Kaitlin Devine and asked her a few questions about government procurement.
-Devine has been working on a project to make the procurement process a lot more efficient within GSA."
+description: "We recently sat down with developer Kaitlin Devine and asked her a few questions about Discovery, a new product designed to make government procurement more efficient."
 ---

 <p class="authors">